-Payment Ecosystems, as non-financial institutions, have been able to thrive to date as they have not consistently been subject to the same regulatory requirements as financial institutions.
-Despite the rise of Payment Ecosystems, regulatory regimes have generally only applied to financial institutions.
-This asymmetrical regulatory approach allowed Payment Ecosystems to continue innovating at a much faster pace than financial institutions, free of the constraints brought about by regulations.
+financial institutions, have been able to thrive to date as they have not consistently been subject to the financial institutions.
+Despite the only applied to financial institutions.
+This asymmetrical regulatory approach allowed innovating at a much faster pace than financial institutions, free of the constraints brought about by regulations.
 Payment Ecosystems have consequently been able to flourish to the extent that the regulators can no longer ignore them.
 An example of this would be when the two largest Payment Ecosystems in China recently promoted the concept of a cashless society and distributed significant rewards to customers of their e-payments offering.
-This led to some merchants rejecting cash as payment, which in turn led to complaints from customers.
+This led to payment, which in turn led to Eventually, the PRC regulator -